angelcymak/angelcymak.github.io/pytorch_logistic-regression/README.md

 Classification Report:
 A Classification Report is a summary of various classification metrics, which are useful for evaluating the performance of a classifier on the given dataset.

-#### Exercise 5:

-Write code to visualize the model's performance using confusion matrices and ROC curves.
+**Write code to visualize the model's performance using confusion matrices and ROC curves.
 Generate classification reports to evaluate precision, recall, and F1-score.
-Retrain the model with L2 regularization and evaluate the performance.
+Retrain the model with L2 regularization and evaluate the performance.**